-Ensure all our attendance work liaises closely with the DSL.
+All our attendance work will liaise closely with the DSL.

-Adapt our attendance monitoring on an individual basis to ensure the safety of each \<child/young person> at our school
+We will adapt our attendance monitoring on an individual basis to ensure the safety of each child at our school

-Demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of \<pupsissing'.
+Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.

-Work closely with the CME Team, School Admissions Service, Education Legal Intervention Team, Elective Home Education Team and Birmingham Children's Trust.
+We will work closely with the CME Team, School Admissions Service, Education Legal Intervention Team and the Elective Home Education Team